mariam7084/mariam7084/README.md

 ## 🌌 Outside the Code

-- Amateur stargazer — → just me, the moon, and whatever constellations I can still spot through the glow of a metro city.  just me, the moon, and the few constellations that sneak past city lights.
+- Amateur stargazer → just me, the moon, and whatever constellations I can still spot through the glow of a metro city.
 - Bookworm at odd hours:
   - Crime thrillers (a big Agatha Christie fan)
   - Biographies (because real lives are stranger than fiction)